raoulg/MADS-MachineLearning-course/references/leerdoelen/les7.md

 - look through all learning goals.
 Ask questions if there are goals you wouldnt be able to answer
 - think about the feedback on the hypertuning exercise; if you dont understand it, ask questions
-- You can have a look at this old exam: https://github.com/raoulg/ML22-tentamen/blob/master/reports/antwoorden.md and use it to ask questions about things you dont understand.

 De student begrijpt:
 7.1 Wat het verschil is tussen euclidische en niet-euclidische geometrie